La Salle University (Ozamiz)

-La Salle University Ozamiz (LSUO or La Salle Ozamiz) is a private Catholic Lasallian coeducational basic and higher education institution run by the Philippine District of the Christian Brothers in Ozamiz City, Misamis Occidental Philippines.
+La Salle University Ozamiz, Inc. is a private Catholic Lasallian coeducational basic and higher education institution run by the Philippine District of the Christian Brothers in Ozamiz City, Misamis Occidental Philippines.
 It is a member of De La Salle Philippines, a network of Lasallian educational institutions within the Lasallian East Asia District.

 It was formally opened in 1929 by the Society of Jesus as Immaculate Conception School (ICS) and later renamed Immaculate Conception College (ICC).
 The De La Salle Brothers took over the administration of the school in 1994 and renamed the school as Immaculate Conception College - La Salle (ICC-La Salle).
 It was granted university status in 2006 and was renamed La Salle University.

 History

-The history of La Salle Ozamiz dates back to the establishment of a parochial school in 1789 within the Parish of the Immaculate Conception.
+The history of La Salle University dates back to the establishment of a parochial school in 1789 within the Parish of the Immaculate Conception.
 The school was established by the Recollect parish priest, Fr.
 Constancio Arsenio, OAR, with the first classes being the Cartilla, the Misterio, the Trisagio, and the Novena.

 In 1929, as the Jesuit priests replaced the Recollects, Fr.
 Gabriel Font SJ formally established the Immaculate Conception School.
 Its first teachers were Mr. Juan Fuentes and his sister, Cirila and thirty students registered.
 In 1935, the government officially recognized the school's elementary program.

 In 1939, the priests of the Missionary Society of St. Columban took over the administration from the Jesuits.
 Fr.
 Peter Fallon, SSC became the first Director of the Immaculate Conception School and that year witnessed the first graduation.

 In 1941, the Columban Sisters were invited by Bishop James Hayes and the Columban Fathers to administer the school.
 The sisters then opened the high school department.
 However, World War II broke out and classes had to be discontinued and the old convent, which was used as a school building was converted into a Japanese headquarters.

 After the war, classes were resumed and enrollment increased.
 For the first time, lay faculty members were employed and more Columban Sisters arrived.
 In 1948, the High School Department held its first Commencement Exercises and in June of that year, Mother Mary Theopane opened the college department with an enrollment of eighteen students.

 In 1987, at the request of the Columban Sisters, Most Rev. Federico Escaler, S.J., D.D. became the President of Immaculate Conception College.
 In 1990, the De La Salle Brothers agreed to assist in the academic supervision of the school with Br.
 Martin Simpson FSC, as consultant.
 He was named President in 1993.